antndlcrx/antndlcrx.github.io/_posts/2024-07-05-programme.md

 1. **Introduction to LLMs** with deep dives into how everything works under the hood

-2. **LLM Evaluation**: a brief history of LLM evaluation methods, from `Turing test` to `Chatbot Arena`.
+2. **LLM Evaluation**: a brief history of LLM evaluation methods, from Turing test to Chatbot Arena.
 You will learn about generalisation abilities of LLMs, societal impact metrics and many more!

 3. **AI Agents**: overviewing the limits of autonomy for the current state of LLMs.
 Case studies and discussions of existing frameworks and evaluation methods.

-4. **LLMs Finetuning and Alignment**: supervised finetuning and preference tuning methods (`RLHF`, `DPO`, etc).
+4. **LLMs Finetuning and Alignment**: supervised finetuning and preference tuning methods (RLHF, DPO, etc).
 Case studies with respect to social science applications.

-5. **Practical tips and tricks with LLMs**: advanced `prompt engineering`, retrieval augmented generation (`RAG`) and other useful approaches and tools to get the most from LLMs!
+5. **Practical tips and tricks with LLMs**: advanced prompt engineering, retrieval augmented generation (RAG) and other useful approaches and tools to get the most from LLMs!

 ## Collaborative Research Projects (active phase: Thursday 26 Sept - Friday 27 Sept)